codekeeper4/online_banking_platform/README.md

 Running the Project

 npm run dev
-Open http://localhost:3000 in your browser to view the project.# online_banking_platform
+Open http://localhost:3000 in your browser to view the project.